Skip to content

 # 2. Compile eBPF bytecode

-cargo xtask build-ebpf --docker
+cargo xtask build-ebpf --release --no-docker

 Verification